+4.3.
 Consistent Systems and Routines - Responsibilities and Expectations of Classroom Teachers at Sydenham School

-Consistent systems and routines help to support positive relationships between staff and students, and are vital to ensure there is a calm and orderly environment throughout the school so that all students can focus on learning in all lessons.
+Consistent systems and routines help to support positive relationships between staff and students and are vital to ensure there is a calm and orderly environment throughout the school so that all students can focus on learning in all lessons.
 These consistent systems and routines are also an important part of creating an environment in which students feel safe at all times within the school community and the wider life of the community around Sydenham.
+Some amendments to these responsibilities and expectations are required so that both staff and students remain safe within the school environment.